scossar/localized-categories/README.md

 At this point, the user interface could be a little confusing.
 A link is being added to the header that links to the parent category's topic list.
 It would probably be clearer if it linked to a category list for the parent category and it's sub-categories.

+Allowing localized categories for anonymous users when the SiteSetting `set_locale_from_accept_language_header` is true will currently lead to problems - an endless reload loop.
+That can be fixed.

 Allowing localized categories for anonymous users on sites that are using a CDN will cause problems.
 A temporary workaround for sites that are using a CDN is to de-select the 'localized categories allow anonymous users' setting on the plugin's settings page.

 Loading a new locale requires reloading the site from the server.
 This could be a problem for mobile users.
 The plugin's user interface needs to make it clear that clicking on certain links (for example the forum logo) will reload the site.